tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 Note that in this scheme, there is no signaling on the wire for whether a given cert_data value is compressed or uncompressed.
-Known certificates objects should be constructed in such a way as to avoid a uncompressed object being mistaken for compressed one and erroneously decompressed.
+Known certificates objects SHOULD be constructed in such a way as to avoid a uncompressed object being mistaken for compressed one and erroneously decompressed.
 For X.509, it is sufficient for the first byte of the compressed value (key) to have a value other than 0x30, since every X.509 certificate starts with this byte.